“SUP is the Fastest Growing Water Sport in the World”

-SUP is without a doubt one of the best forms of cross training as it works the core, legs and upper body all at the same time - plus it’s tons of fun!
+SUP is without a doubt one of the best forms of Cross Training in the world as it works the core, legs and upper body all at the same time – plus it’s tons of fun!

 Everyone is benefiting from this unbelievable & exciting new sport!!

-Celebrities like Jennifer Aniston, Kate Hudson, Cindy Crawford, Pierce Brosnan, Julia Roberts, Sandra Bullock, Nicole Ritchie, Will Smith, Ben Harper, Matthew McConaughey are all doing it!
+Celebrities like Lady Gaga, Rihanna, Jennifer Aniston, Kate Hudson, Cindy Crawford, Sting, Pierce Brosnan, Julia Roberts, Sandra Bullock, Nicole Ritchie, Will Smith, Ben Harper, Matthew McConaughey are all doing it!

 Top sportsmen from around the world are doing it too.

-8x surfing world champion Kelly Slater, AFL Football player, along with many top Triathletes are doing it too for recovery & solid cross training results.
+8x surfing world champion Kelly Slater, AFL Football players, along with many top Professional Triathletes are doing it too for recovery & solid cross training results.

 Don’t forget the Kiteboarders, Kayakers and Windsurfers around the world….they are now doing it as well!!